By 2030, the most utilized public services in East Africa will use a customer feedback tool in order to assess and improve their service delivery.

 We support governments in achieving Sustainable Development Goal 16.6, which is ‘To develop effective, accountable and transparent institutions at all levels’.
 SEMA measures satisfaction of citizens with their last experience at a public office.
 We analyse such data and provide insightful (monthly) data reports and recommendations to public partners to facilitate improvement.

-SEMA is currently running a pilot in Kampala, Uganda.
+SEMA has run a pilot in Kampala, Uganda.

-We are experimenting with ways to make citizen feedback efficient, effective, and meaningful for creating actual change.
-In 2018, these experiments include:
+We experimented with ways to make citizen feedback efficient, effective, and meaningful for creating actual change.
+To date, these experiments include:

 - a citizen-focused approach